A grilled rack of lamb is a special treat when cooked properly. It turns the meat into super succulent and flavorful.

 Ask your butcher to remove the fat cap and “French” the bones for you, for a nicer presentation.
 You can also French the bones yourself, by removing all of the meat, fat, and connective tissue.

-Rub the lamb with the mustard.
-Sprinkle with the garlic, thyme, salt, and pepper.
+- Rub the lamb with the mustard.
+Sprinkle with garlic, thyme, salt, and pepper.
 Wrap the bones with aluminum foil, so they do not burn while grilling.

 - Preheat the grill to 250 degrees F (120 degrees C).
 Light your pellets to smoke.